-Late, Incomplete (Missed) Homework or Classwork (Lower School and Middle School Prep (4th & 5th grade))
+Late, Incomplete (Missed) Homework or Classwork

 The School is preparing students for success in college and career, so students must be trained to be punctual and to complete their work to the best of their ability and on time.
 Work completed after it was due loses much of the value that the work had at the time of instruction.